RisyDAO/Risy-DAO-Panel/README.md

 ## Overview

 Risy DAO Management Panel is a decentralized application (dApp) built on the Polygon network that provides a user-friendly interface for managing RISY tokens.
-The platform enables users to buy, sell, and transfer tokens while automatically handling ICO HODL limits and daily transfer restrictions.
+The platform enables users to buy, sell, and transfer tokens while automatically handling ICO HODL limits and time based transfer restrictions.

 ### Key Features